apawsey/docs/overview.md

 ### URS

- - An Organization member should be able to trigger a push notification to let event attendees know that it is last call at the bar
+ - An `Organization Admin` and `Organization User` should be able to trigger a push notification to let event attendees know that it is last call at the bar
- - An Organization member should be able to schedule a push notification to let event attendees know that it is last call at the bar
+ - An `Organization Admin` and `Organization User` should be able to schedule a push notification to let event attendees know that it is last call at the bar

 ## Analytics